 Admission and financial assistantships are separate decisions.
 For information on teaching & research assistantships, fellowships, and other scholarships, please refer here.

 The MS CS degree is a 31 credit program designed to be completed in 2 years for traditional students.
-Students must select either a thesis or a non-thesis option in their program of study.
-Working with a major professor and guiding committee, students will select appropriate core, specialization, and elective courses to develop mastery.
+Students must select either a Research or General Concentration at application time.
+Working with a major professor and guiding committee, students will select appropriate core, breadth/depth, and elective courses to develop mastery.
 This mastery will then be demonstrated as part of a comprehensive exam (which may include a thesis defense as appropriate).

-Regardless of the program of study chosen, certain policies apply to all coureswork chosen.
+Regardless of the program of study chosen, certain policies apply to all coursework chosen.
 Please refer to our Graduate Handbook for these additional policies.